valory-xyz/open-autonomy/docs/guides/scaffolding.md

 autonomy init --local --reset --author AUTHOR
 ```

-To use this local registry we need to create a `packages` directory at the same level as our agent.
+To use the local registry, it is expected that a `packages` directory exists at the same level as our agent.
+If you already have it then you can skip this step, but if you don't then you need to create it.
 In this example, we need to create `my_workspace/packages`.
 ```
 cd ..
 mkdir packages